otoledan/corona_tracking_NYT/README.md

 Four drop down menus allow you to select the state and county (and comparison state and county) of Covid-19 cases.
 All plots data and legends will be automatically updated to match your selection.

+Some plots can also be viewed on Logarithmic scale (instead of the usual linear scale), this makes understanding the trends of the plots a little easier.

 Lines can be muted (reduced to 20% opacity) and unmuted by clicking the line in the legend to the right of the graph.

 Panning the graphs can be done by clicking and dragging the graph within its borders.